janbrrr/dndj/README.md

       directory: path/to/dir  # (Optional) used if all files of a sound are in the same dir
       volume: 0.5             # (Optional, default=1) value from 0 (mute) to 1 (max)
       loop: false             # (Optional, default=false) whether to loop the sound
+      loop_delay: 5000-7000   # (Optional, default=0) delay to use in ms, single number or interval
       files: []               # a list of sound files
 ```